 *Physical Activity Guide:

 Please be advised that WIN: Women in Nature programs are outdoor activities.
 Participants will be walking on tread surfaces at times that contain roots or embedded rocks and may have elevation changes.

-To help participants anticipate each course and know what physical levels are expected in each class, a physical activity rating system has been created.
-You will find a physical level rating for each course next to the course name in the Activities section of this page.
+To help participants anticipate each course and know what physical levels to expect of each class, a physical activity rating system has been created.
+Listed in the class description you will find a physical level rating for each course.

 - Low: requires minimal physical skill/endurance (example: lecture-based and hands-on activities in a classroom)

-- Moderate: requires moderate physical skill/endurance (example: lecture-based and hands-on activities while standing or taking short walks)
+- Moderate: requires moderate physical skill/endurance (examples: short walks; lecture-based and hands-on activities while standing)

-- High: requires high levels of skill/endurance (example: lecture-based and hands-on activities while standing, hiking, lifting or engaging in full-body movement)
+- High: requires high levels of skill/endurance (examples: hiking; lifting; full-on body movement; lecture-based and hands-on activities while standing)

 For more information: